Algorithm for Sequence Compression/Decompression

 It is cut to the correct number of bases using the length attribute.

-Finally, every position in the attribute ns is masked to N
+Finally, every position in the attribute ns is masked to N.

 Algorithm for Sequence Decompression: Example